myhdl/myhdl/doc/source/manual/cosimulation.rst

 has a procedural language interface (PLI).
-The MyHDL\ side is designed to be independent of a particular simulator, On the other hand, for each HDL simulator a specific PLI module will have to be written in C. Currently, the MyHDL release contains a PLI module for two Verilog simulators: Icarus and Cver.
+The MyHDL\ side is designed to be independent of a particular simulator, On the other hand, for each HDL simulator a specific PLI module will have to be written in C. Currently, the MyHDL release contains a PLI module for three Verilog simulators: Icarus, Cver, and Verilator.

 .. _cosim-hdl: